-Theory and practice of designing scientific, technical and business documents whose primary aim is usability.
-Focus on overall organization, page design, visuals and typography.
-Emphasis on print media such as brochures, reports and user manuals, but with attention to parallels in screen-based media (Web, CD-ROM).
-Prerequisite: Satisfaction of IIT's Basic Writing Proficiency Requirement.(3-0-3) (C)
+Theory and practice of designing scientific, technical, and business documents whose primary aim is usability.
+Focus on overall organization, page design, visuals, and typography.
+Emphasis on print media such as brochures, reports, and user manuals, but with attention to parallels in screen-based media such as the Web.
+Prerequisite: Satisfaction of IIT's Basic Writing Proficiency Requirement.

-Editing
+COM 425 Editing

-Principles and strategies for revising technical and scientific works for usability, clarity, consistency and reliability.
-Examination of professional standards and practices for text, tables, graphics and documents, but with emphasis on cohesion (signals of the line of thought), style and usage.
+Principles and strategies for revising technical and scientific works for usability, clarity, consistency, and reliability.
+Examination of professional standards and practices for text, tables, graphics, and documents, but with emphasis on cohesion (signals of the line of thought), style, and usage.
 Prerequisite: Satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (C)